 setting lines at night: Seabirds are primarily diurnal, and setting lines at night when they are less active can reduce interactions with fishing gear;

-using weighted lines: Using weighted lines that sink quickly can reduce the amount of time that baited hooks are available to seabirds.
+using weighted lines: Using weighted lines that sink quickly can reduce the amount of time that baited hooks are available to seabirds;

 using bird-scaring lines: Bird-scaring lines (BSLs) are colourful streamers that are attached to the main fishing line to deter seabirds from approaching the hooks.
-When deployed correctly, BSLs can be effective in reducing seabird interactions.
+When deployed correctly, BSLs can be effective in reducing seabird interactions;

-setting lines deeper: Seabirds are less likely to dive to depths greater than 10 metres, so setting lines deeper can reduce the risk of interactions with fishing gear.
+setting lines deeper: Seabirds are less likely to dive to depths greater than 10 metres, so setting lines deeper can reduce the risk of interactions with fishing gear;

 choosing fishing locations: Avoiding areas where seabirds are known to congregate can reduce interactions with fishing gear.
-Fishing in areas with lower seabird populations or during times when seabirds are less active can also be effective.
+Fishing in areas with lower seabird populations or during times when seabirds are less active can also be effective; and